femj007/femj007/README.md

 ### Hi there 👋

 - 🔭 I'm Jinguo, a 2+2 student of Australian National University (ANU) and Northwestern Polytechnical University (NPU).
-I have received the degree of Bachelor of Advanced Computing (Honours) from the ANU and the degree of Bachelor of Engineering in Software Engineering from the NPU in July 2020.
-My honours project is Multi-view Detection for Densely Occluded Pedestrian supervised by Dr Liang Zheng in the ANU.
+I have been awarded the degree of Bachelor of Advanced Computing (Honours) from ANU and the degree of Bachelor of Engineering in Software Engineering from NPU in July 2020.
+My honours project is Multi-view Detection for Densely Occluded Pedestrian supervised by Dr Liang Zheng in ANU.

 - 🌱 Currently, I am looking for internship opportunities in China before starting my graduate life in America.